/interactive/faq/general

 People who are regular users of the site and fans of what we do support us using Patreon.
 Please check out the possibilities at patreon.com/d3sports.
 If you would like to support us, but not on a monthly basis, please visit d3sports.com/help for options.

 In the past we have gotten donations from grateful users of the site and for a period of about 18 months that was what kept us from going under.
-We are thankful for your support, although we are not currently soliciting user donations.
+We are thankful for your support, although we are not actively soliciting user donations.
 Occasionally schools donate as well, finding that keeping this site running is more valuable to them than subscribing to print magazines and newsletters.
 We certainly give more bang for the buck.
 If you'd like to buy advertising space, please send us an e-mail at info@d3sports.com.

 Sept.
 16, 2023 by Pat Coleman